-Coliban Water believes that these factors will result in a lasting step change in behaviour and values regarding water use across the region.
-The result is that average residential water consumption will not return to the same levels of demand that existed prior to the recent drought and the introduction of water restrictions, even when those water restrictions are lifted.
+Coliban Water's experience over the last five years is persuasive that the above factors will result in a lasting step change in behaviour and values regarding water use across the region.
+The result will be that average residential water consumption will not return to the same levels of demand that existed prior to the recent drought and the introduction of water restrictions, even when those water restrictions are lifted.

-In developing forecast residential demand, this Water Plan has, therefore, assumed a 15% reduction in average per capita residential demand between a baseline that represents prior unrestricted demand and the position in 2010 with the lifting of formal water restrictions but the introduction of Permanent Water Savings measures.
+In forecasting future residential demand, this Water Plan has, therefore, assumed a 15% reduction in average per capita residential demand between a baseline that represents prior unrestricted demand, and the position in 2010 with the lifting of formal water restrictions but the introduction of Permanent Water Savings measures.
+This projection is based on judgment and professional experience of managing demand and supply over the last five years.